layzyidiot/e-sw/new-scene.md

 >
 >5.
 Place an "Object Activator" component to the "Player_2" and put "PlayerUtilities" to the "On Activate" with a "DisablePlayer()"
 >
->*But be aware that pausing will cause the game to freeze.*
+>*But be aware that pausing will cause the player to freeze.*
+>
+>If you have encountered this issue , press the 'Resume' button in the pause menu.
 >
 >-Spelar